-The UPMC Heart and Vascular Program offers standard and minimally invasive approaches to treat:
+The UPMC Heart and Vascular Institute offers standard and minimally invasive approaches to treat:

-Atherosclerosis has no visible symptoms, and it often remains undetected until the arteries leading to a vital organ are blocked.
+Atherosclerosis is a cardiovascular (heart) disease with no visible symptoms, and it often remains undetected until the arteries leading to a vital organ are blocked.

 When a blockage occurs, symptoms vary — depending on the location of affected arteries — and may include:

-If you have symptoms, your doctor will ask you questions during your physical exam to help determine what arteries might be affected.
+If you have atherosclerosis symptoms, your doctor at the UPMC Heart and Vascular Institute will ask you questions during your physical exam to help determine what arteries might be affected.

-Following your exam, your doctor may order additional tests and procedures to help confirm a diagnosis of atherosclerosis, such as:
+Following your exam, you may need to have additional tests to help confirm a diagnosis of atherosclerosis, such as:

 Your doctor or nurse will tell you when to expect your test results and will call you when they're available.